We Don’t Know Who Needs to Hear this, But Weed IS a Drug

 Drug (/drəɡ/) noun, medicine or other substance that has a physiological effect when ingested or otherwise introduced into the body.

 Again, weed is a drug – that’s not an opinion.
 It’s a fact.
 There are many things that are drugs that people might not realize – caffeine, chocolate, alcohol.
 These are all drugs.
 And so is cannabis.
-Just because we accept the fact that cannabis is a drug absolutely does not lump it in with highly addictive and potentially deadly drugs like heroin and methamphetamine.
+We accept the fact that cannabis is a drug but do not lump it in with highly addictive and potentially deadly drugs like heroin and methamphetamine.
 They’re not even in the same ballpark and that’s okay.

 Shedding Stoner Stereotypes

-Gone are the days of the stereotypical stoner who lives with their parents, sits in their basement taking bong hits and playing Xbox all day.
+Gone are the days of the stereotypical stoner who lives with their parents, sits in their basement taking bong hits, and playing Xbox all day.
 Legal cannabis consumers are making up more and more of America’s workforce, their families, communities, charities, and so on.
 Still not convinced?
 Thanks so much for reading this far and not for rage quitting.
-Let me please invite you to take into consideration a 2018 study conducted by New York-based strategic research agency Miner and Company.
+Kindly take into consideration a 2018 study conducted by New York-based strategic research agency Miner and Company.
 The study echoes our sentiment: it’s time to shed the antiquated stoner stereotype.